Three Biblical Approaches to Sex in Marriage

 Biblical Patriarchy categorically rejects careerism for women and embraces the biblical call for women to be keepers at home with men being providers for the home.
 (1 Timothy 5:14, Titus 2:4-5)

-Chivalrous Patriarchy, more commonly known today as Complementarianism, is set apart from Biblical patriarchy in several ways.
+Chivalrous Patriarchy is set apart from Biblical patriarchy in several ways.

 First and foremost, Chivalrous Patriarchy is more dismissive of the Old Testament as being an equal source of divine truth on gender roles.